devcontainers/spec/proposals/devcontainer-id-variable.md

 The following assumes that a dev container can be identified among other dev containers on the same Docker host by a set of labels on the container.
 Implementations may choose to follow this approach.

 The identifier is derived from the set of container labels uniquely identifying the dev container.
-It is up to the implementation to choose these labels, current experience suggests that the labels mainly refer to the dev container config.
+It is up to the implementation to choose these labels.
 E.g., if the dev container is based on a local folder the label could be named `devcontainer.local_folder` and have the local folder's path as its value.

 E.g., the `docker-in-docker` feature could use the dev container id with: